Anjali (1990 film): Plot

-A few days later, while on the bus, Chitra spots Shekhar talking to a woman.
-She gets out of the bus and confronts him.
-Without waiting for his explanations, she rushes back home, packs her bags and threatens to walk out of the house with her kids.
-Shekhar pleads her to stay but she doesn't stop.
-Finally, Shekhar comes clean.
+A few days later Chitra spots Shekhar talking to a woman and confronts him.
+Without waiting for his explanations, she rushes back home, and threatens to take the children and leave.
+Shekhar finally explains what has been happening.

-Their third child, Anjali, was born mentally ill and with a terminal illness a few years ago.
-The doctors did not give the child more than a couple of months to live.
-To avoid the sadness for a couple of months from an already physically exhausted Chitra and to protect his children from the trauma, he colludes with the doctors to lie to his family that the child was stillborn.
-But much to the surprise of everyone, the child has made it past her second birthday and is seemingly physically healthy.
-The woman Shekar was talking to is Anjali's doctor Sheela.
+Their third child, Anjali, was not stillborn but sustained a hypoxic brain injury during birth.
+The doctors did not give the child more than a few days to live.
+Shekhar colluded with the doctors to lie to his family that the child was stillborn.
+Against expectations, Anjali lived and was being treated under the care of Dr. Sheela, the woman Chitra saw.
 Although Chitra is saddened by this betrayal, she decides to bring Anjali back home.

-Anjali is not like a normal child and requires constant attention from both the parents.
+Anjali is not like the other children and requires constant attention from both parents.
 This causes the other two siblings to dislike Anjali.
-Moreover, the other kids in the colony and school tease them by making fun of Anjali's condition.
-One day, the other kids in the colony make fun of Anjali by tying a string of cans behind her.
-This causes Arjun to fight with the other kids.
-He gets bruised which saddens Anjali, but a special bond is born between the siblings.
-Arjun becomes protective of her and challenges the other kids in the colony to a fight if they can't accept her.
-The kids accept Anjali and all the kids come to love her.
+The other children in the colony and school tease them by making fun of Anjali's condition.
+Arjun gets into a fight with the other children when they bully Anjali.
+He gets bruises from the altercation which saddens Anjali, but a special bond is born between the siblings.
+Arjun becomes protective of her and challenges the other children in the colony to a fight if they can't accept her.
+The children come to accept and Love Anjali.

-This causes the parents of the kids to worry as they don't want their kids to be close with a mentally disabled child.
-During an apartment association meeting, the parents of the kids demand that Shekar and Chitra either leave the apartment or institutionalise Anjali.
+The parents of the other children don’t want them to be around a mentally disabled child.
+They demand that Shekar and Chitra either leave the apartment or institutionalize Anjali.
 The only person to argue for Anjali's presence is Dennis.
 The parents are afraid of him and let it go.
-But soon, Anjali wins over everyone in the apartment complex and everyone comes to like her.
+Soon, Anjali wins over everyone in the apartment complex and everyone comes to like her.

-Meanwhile, Shekhar, during a late-night visit to his construction site with Chitra and Anjali, he witnesses a murder.
+Shekhar, during a late-night visit to his construction site with Chitra and Anjali, witnesses a murder.
 He reports this to the police and the murderer is arrested.
-The murderer is enraged and visits Shekar's house after getting out on bail.
-He physically assaults and plans on killing Shekhar.
-But Dennis comes to the rescue and kills the murderer in the altercation when he threatens Shekhar's family and is arrested.
+After getting out on bail, the murderer comes to Shekhar’s house to kill him.
+Dennis comes to their rescue and kills the murderer in the altercation and is arrested.
 Dennis thanks Shekhar before leaving as Anjali was the only person to show compassion to him.